-Notes:

-HS or Less - high school education or less

-BA/BS - bachelor's degree
+Notes: HS or Less - high school education or less BA/BS - bachelor's degree

-This graph shows the giving rate of U.S. households to organizations for youth and family services in 2010 by education level of the head of household.
+This graph shows the giving rate of U.S. households to organizations for youth and family services in 2012 by education level of the head of household.

-- Households headed by a more highly educated individual gave at higher rates to organizations for youth and family services. - Households headed by an individual with a bachelor's degree gave at a higher rate to organizations for youth and family services (by 6.5 percentage points) than did households headed by an individual with some college education.
-They also gave at a higher rate to organizations for youth and family services (by 1.9 percentage points) than did households headed by an individual with at least some graduate coursework. - The giving rate to organizations for youth and family services of households headed by an individual with some college education is 10.9 percentage points higher than that of households headed by an individual with a high school education or less. - Overall, 10.2 percent of responding households reported contributing to organizations for youth and family services in 2010.
+- Households headed by a more highly educated individual gave at higher rates to organizations for youth and family services. - Households headed by an individual with a bachelor's degree gave at a higher rate to organizations for youth and family services (by 7.1 percentage points) than did households headed by an individual with some college education.
+A difference of 2.3 percentage points separated the giving rates to organizations for youth and family services of households headed by an individual with a bachelor's degree and those headed by an individual with at least some graduate coursework. - The giving rate to organizations for youth and family services of households headed by an individual with some college education is 3.8 percentage points higher than that of households headed by an individual with a high school education or less. - Overall, 11.3 percent of responding households reported contributing to organizations for youth and family services in 2012.